 Then I began to notice the attractive maid who attended my room was introducing me to her equally lovely friends.

-I ate lunch each day at “The Turning Point Café” and began to notice the waitresses becoming more conversational, asking personal and probing questions.
+I ate lunch each day at “The Turning Point Café” in UB and began to notice the waitresses becoming more conversational, asking personal and probing questions.

 It was the same with the local grocery store where I shopped, and many other frequented locales.